 Young professionals and volunteers are encouraged to take advantage of the following opportunities:

-- Local Meet-ups: These free, local gatherings are open to all credit union employees/volunteers age 35 and younger.
+- Local Meet-ups: These free, local gatherings are open to all credit union employees/volunteers age 39 and younger.
 Agendas feature valuable networking, industry presentations and service projects/fundraisers.
-Meet-ups are held before or after work and are posted on the Association's event calendar and in The Point.
+Meet-ups are held before or after work and are posted on the Association's event calendar and in The New York Minute.